signavio/bpmn2constraints/README.md

 Tool for compiling BPMN models directly to constraints.
 Currently, BPMN2Constraints can compile BPMN models stored in both `JSON` and `XML` format and output to `DECLARE`, `SIGNAL` and `Linear Temporal Logic on Finite Traces` (LTLf).
+BPMN2Constraints can also compile BPMN diagrams to Mermaid.js compatible flowcharts.

 ## Installation.
 Install with: